MagnusAagaard/mir_rest_interfacer/README.md

 # mir_rest_interfacer
-Used for DIREC experiments in I4.0 lab.
+Used for DIREC experiments in I4.0 lab..